 “Let’s settle this between ourselves”

-If the car accident you were involved in seems like a minor fender bender, you might want to avoid the time and hassle of calling the police or getting the insurance companies involved by simply having you and the other driver agree on fault for the accident and exchange cash to pay for vehicle repairs.
+If the car accident you were involved in seems like a minor fender bender, you might want to avoid the time and hassle of calling the police.
+Or getting the insurance companies involved by simply having you and the other driver agree on fault for the accident and exchange cash to pay for vehicle repairs.
 But doing this can have serious repercussions.

-First, New York law requires that any auto accident that results in more than $1,000 of apparent damage must be reported to the police or to the DMV.
+First, New York law requires that any auto accident that results in more than $1,000 of apparent damage be reported to the police or the DMV.
 If your accident has this level of damage, not involving the authorities constitutes a crime.
 Suggesting not to get the authorities or insurance companies involved may later be used as evidence that you knew you caused the accident and wanted to avoid more serious consequences.

 Contact Hach & Rose, LLP